Olah-Barbershop/website/README.md

 - A placeholder for now (Neumorphism.
 Nice.
 Useless, but nice.)

 Contact page:
-- All the way to reach and follow us
+- All the ways to reach, follow, and interact with us

 Services page:
 - What we offer